 As part of the School’s continuing drive to stretch all students, academic visits, trips and excursions are provided to reinforce and extend knowledge within the different subject areas.
-From visiting the trenches of World War 1 to developing scientific experiments at the Appleton and Rutherford Laboratories, attending the German Market and the Clothes Show in Birmingham, each of the visits is designed to open up new experiences, encourage questioning and help students gain a thirst for learning.
+From visiting the trenches of World War 1 to developing scientific experiments at the Appleton and Rutherford Laboratories, attending the German Market in Birmingham and experiencing the effects of earthquakes at the Natural History Museum in London, each of the visits is designed to open up new experiences, encourage questioning and help students gain a thirst for learning.

 Discovering friends – building bonds

-To help students settle into their new life at Burford all Year 7s are encouraged to take part in a three-day residential trip at a PGL centre within their first two weeks of school.
+To help students settle into their new life at Burford all Year 7s are encouraged to take part in a short residential trip within their first two weeks of school.
 This allows them to get to know some of the school’s teaching and support staff and spend time with other students across the year group, cementing new relationships and bonding as a unit.
 When they return to school after their trip there is always a new air of confidence and ease about them.

 Exploring the world through sport